davidmoten/big-sorter/README.md

 ```
 ### But my binary file has a header record!

 In that case make a type T that can be header or an item and have your serializer return that T object.
-In your comparator ensure that the header is always sorted to the top and you are sorted.
+In your comparator ensure that the header is always sorted to the top and you are done.

 ### Custom serialization
 To fully do your own thing you need to implement the `Serializer` interface.